kragen/derctuo/markdown/multimeter-metrology.md

 Sensors
 -------

-All these "sources of error" can equally well be seen as "observable variables".
+All these “sources of error” can equally well be seen as “observable variables”.
 The only difficulty is untangling them.
-If your capacitor's resonant frequency (with a given coil) varies linearly with the air pressure, then by measuring that resonant frequency with 1 ppm accuracy, you can measure the air pressure with 1-ppm accuracy.
+If your capacitor’s resonant frequency (with a given coil) varies linearly with the air pressure, then by measuring that resonant frequency with 1 ppm accuracy, you can measure the air pressure with 1-ppm accuracy.
-If it also varies dramatically with the air's moisture content, well, congratulations, you have [a moisture sensor](pet-dielectric-spectroscopy.md) too, as long as you have some other way to sense air pressure that varies differently with
+If it also varies dramatically with the air’s moisture content, well, congratulations, you have [a moisture sensor](pet-dielectric-spectroscopy.md) too, as long as you have some other way to sense air pressure that varies differently with